-Baby-led weaning (BLW) is becoming a very popular way to feed solids to your baby.
-It offers an alternative method to the traditional introduction to complementary foods in your baby’s diet.
+Baby-led weaning (BLW) is becoming a very popular way to feed solids to babies.
+It offers an alternative method to the traditional introduction to complementary foods in a baby’s diet.
 With this method, infants use their hands to explore food and to feed themselves, instead of being spoon-fed purees or baby food.

-If you and your pediatrician decide this is the method you’d like to try, your baby can begin once he is six months old, sit upright, and can bring objects to his mouth.
-Once your baby is ready, place graspable stick-shaped family foods (food you eat at home without added salt or sugar) in the tray of his high chair and let him pick it up and put it in his mouth freely.
-As a parent, you decide what to offer to eat but the baby will decide what to eat (which should also be true for traditional spoon feeding).
-Always remember that food should not be forced and milk remains an essential part of your baby’s diet.
+If you and your pediatrician decide this is the method you’d like to try, your baby can begin once they are six months old, sit upright, and can bring objects to their mouth.
+Once your baby is ready, place graspable stick-shaped family foods (foods you eat at home without added salt or sugar) in the tray of their high chair, and let them pick it up and put it in their mouth freely.

-What are some principles of BLW?
+What are some principles of baby-led weaning?

-- The baby must have adult supervision while eating
+- The baby must have adult supervision while eating.

-- The baby must be sitting upright when eating
+- The baby must be sitting upright when eating.

-- Baby should never be left alone with the food
+- Baby should never be left alone with the food.

 Foods to avoid when introducing solids

-- Small foods such as nuts, grapes or sausage
+- Small foods such as nuts, grapes, or sausage

 - Raw vegetables

 Examples of food preparation for the baby-led way